aerobless/theowinter.ch-2016/_posts/2015-03-18-Learning-Golang.md

 	//Works
 	fmt.Println("hello every" + strconv.Itoa(1))

+	//Works as well
+	fmt.Println("hello every", 1)
 }
 {% endhighlight %}
 It's also not allowed to change the type of a variable after it has been already used.
-So we can't turn a int into a string all of the sudden.
+So we can't turn an int into a string all of the sudden.
+But what we can do is print multiple different objects when we separate them by a comma.

 #Unit tests?
 Yes I want develop my HelloWorld application with TDD!
 Testing is surprisingly painless.
 All I need to do to test my "Hellonator.go"-file (class?)